BlurBall: Joint Ball and Motion Blur Estimation for Table Tennis Ball Tracking: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Sports analytics has become a vital component in understanding performance, refining strategies, and enhancing athlete evaluation.
+Sports analytics has become a vital component in understanding athletic performance, refining strategies, and enhancing athlete evaluation.
 Extracting meaningful insights from raw game footage has traditionally been both time-consuming and costly.
 Nevertheless, the benefits, ranging from improved performance metrics to deeper tactical understanding, are substantial.
 Recent advances in computer vision now enable automatic extraction of key game elements such as ball trajectories, player poses, and even racket orientation~\cite{naik2022}.
 These capabilities not only support retrospective analysis but also enable predictive applications, for example, forecasting ball bounce positions from serve strokes~\cite{wu2019}, or identifying the characteristics of a winning rally~\cite{muelling2014c}.
 Such techniques also open the door to automated umpiring systems based solely on video footage~\cite{wong2023}.

 Moreover, this data is particularly promising for training table tennis robots.
 Despite remarkable progress~\cite{dambrosio2024, tebbe2019, kober2011, Kyohei2019ThePP}, incorporating human-like behavior remains challenging due to the lack of diverse, high-quality datasets.
 Ideally, the abundance of online match recordings could be leveraged to train robust, human-informed policies.
-For example, \cite{etaat2025} introduced a 20-hour dataset collected from real matches and demonstrated its utility in simulation, leading to improved ball return prediction and enhanced robotic performance.
+For example, \cite{etaat2025} introduced a 20-hour dataset collected from real matches and demonstrated its utility in simulation, thereby improving ball-return prediction and enhancing robotic performance.

 These applications rely on accurate and robust ball tracking, an essential prerequisite for intelligent analysis, forecasting, and autonomous behavior in high-speed sports environments.
-However, achieving this is far from trivial, especially in racket sports like table tennis where the ball generally moves at extreme speeds.
-The high speed of the ball often results in motion blur, transforming its appearance from a distinct dot into a streak of varying length.
-This motion blur not only complicates the detection process but also raises the question of how to define the ball's position accurately when the blur is present.
+However, achieving this is far from trivial, especially in racket sports like table tennis, where the ball generally moves at extreme speeds.
+The ball's high speed often results in motion blur, transforming its appearance from a distinct dot into a streak of varying length.
+This motion blur not only complicates detection but also raises the question of how to accurately define the ball's position when blur is present.